 In response to the minority report, a small group of five people got together and formed a West Virgina Non-Profit 501(c)3 corporation called Friends of Bluestone, Inc. They became the first board of directors, and began the task of managing an annual fund campaign that was to be guided by a two year covenant agreement with the Presbytery.

-Over the past five years, Friends of Bluestone, Inc. has successfully achieved fundraising goals that were negotiated in the terms of their covenant with the Presbytery of West Virginia.
-As a result, the Covenant was amended and renewed for the second time in December of 2012.
+Friends of Bluestone, Inc. successfully achieved the fundraising goals that were negotiated in the terms of their covenant with the Presbytery of West Virginia, and as a result, the Covenant was amended and renewed for a second time in December of 2012.
 The current version will remain in place through 2020.

 Thanks to the generosity of donors, Friends of Bluestone, Inc. has been able to provide an average of $40,000 in annual support.
 A Basic Cabin Remodeling Plan has been established, and we continue to work each year toward building a better Bluestone for the future.